Porter helps Nuggets overtake struggling T-wolves 107-100

-MINNEAPOLIS (AP) — Michael Porter Jr. posted his second double-double in three games with 20 points and 14 rebounds, helping the short-handed Denver Nuggets overtake the Minnesota Timberwolves 107-100 on Monday night.
+Porter posted his second double-double in three games with 20 points and 14 rebounds, helping the short-handed Nuggets overtake the Minnesota Timberwolves 107-100 on Monday night.

+“He’s impacting the game at such a high level.
+He’s growing up in front of our eyes,” Nuggets coach Mike Malone said.

+The 6-foot-10 Porter went 7 for 12 from the floor for the second 20-point game of his budding career, having just begun to get regular playing time within the last three weeks.

+“Just helping the team win, not going out there and thinking about me,” said Porter, who keyed a 19-5 spurt late in the second quarter with nine points and five rebounds after the Nuggets fell behind 46-36 for their largest deficit of the night.

 Karl-Anthony Towns outplayed his rival Jokic with 28 points and eight rebounds and reserve Josh Okogie added 16 points, but Minnesota dropped its sixth straight game.
+The Timberwolves surrendered 50 points in the paint and were outrebounded 40-31.

+“We’ve got to have that fight.
+We’ve got to go get that ball.
+It’s all of us,” Towns said.

+The Nuggets had that toughness, coming up with just enough second-chance opportunities down the stretch to demoralize a struggling opponent.

 The Wolves were mostly within one possession in the second half, cutting their deficit to 88-85 with 8:33 left on a dunk by Keita Bates-Diop over the top of Jokic, But Porter responded with a 3-pointer soon after to double the lead.
 Malik Beasley, who had 11 points off the bench, helped the Nuggets create some more space.